mjbright/www.mjbright-training.eu/content/en/docs/TR_TF-002-EN_TerraformIntroduction(Azure)/_index.md

 **Module: Working with Containers**

-- Managing AWS ECS containers with Terraform
+- Managing Azure ACI containers with Terraform
-- Using Data Sources with AWS ECS
+- Using Data Sources with Azure ACI

 **Module: Working with VMs**

-- Managing AWS EC2 virtual machines with Terraform
+- Managing Azure virtual machines with Terraform
-- Using Data Sources with AWS EC2
+- Using Data Sources with Azure VMs

 **Module: Working with modules**

-- Terraform registry: Working with existing terraform modules for AWS
+- Terraform registry:: Working with existing terraform modules for Azure
-- Writing modules for AWS: Creating clusters of VMs
+- Writing modules for Azure: Creating clusters of VMs

 **Module: Templates**